Nursing Programs in Charleston SC

 Hospitals in Charleston, SC

 The American Nurse Credentialing Center has provided several Charleston facilities with Magnet recognition.
-Roper St. Francis Health, Carolinas Medical Center, and Medical University of South Carolina are prestigious Magnet institutions.
+Roper St. Francis Health, Atrium Health, and Medical University of South Carolina are prestigious Magnet institutions.